csatuic/cs361-website/docs/labs/lab4.md

 github_link: https://classroom.github.com/a/PGPE9s17
 pairings: https://docs.google.com/spreadsheets/d/1sEpTvzcamS-VkBauhNrEil24HiMjEASGPu04e5mG9pA/
 ---
+import Link from '@docusaurus/Link';
+import site from '@site/course.json'

-# Lab 4: {{page.description}}
+# Lab 4: Dynamic Libraries
 In this lab, you will learn how to create and use dynamic libraries which helps you solve part 4 of homework 2.
-In the first half of the lab, you will be working on Lab 5's assignment on [Gradescope]({{site.gradescope}}).
+In the first half of the lab, you will be working on Lab 5's assignment on Gradescope.
 For the second half, you will do a recap of the activities with your partner.

-You can find your pairings for the lab in [this sheet]({{page.pairings}}).
+<> You can find your pairings for the lab in <Link to={frontMatter.pairings}>this sheet</Link>.</>

 ## Setting up your environment

-1. Before we begin, accept the assignment at [this github classroom link]({{page.github_link}}).
+1. Before we begin, accept the assignment at [this github classroom link](https://classroom.github.com/a/PGPE9s17).
 The github repository contains the practice code for this lab session.
 Check out the repository after logging in to systems[1-4].cs.uic.edu or clone the repository and open your workspace in the development container.
 2. Run `make` to create the compiled binary executable `uselib`.
 Try running it with `./uselib`.
 You should get an error that says "./uselib: error while loading shared libraries: libsess3.so: cannot open shared object file: No such file or directory".
 3. This error is telling you that your runtime environment cannot find the shared library `libsess3.so` that the `uselib` executable depends on.
 In order to tell it where to look for this library, you will need to set the `LD_LIBRARY_PATH` environment variable.
 To do this, run the command `export LD_LIBRARY_PATH=<your current directory>:$LD_LIBRARY_PATH` with `<your current directory>` changed appropriately.
 You can use `PWD` environment variable which points to the current directory: `export LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH`
 4. If you rerun `./uselib` it should now run.